An Effective Incorporating Heterogeneous Knowledge Curriculum Learning for Sequence Labeling: Experiments

-In this section, we discuss the influence of TCL.
+In this section, we discuss the impact of DCL.
 We perform ablation studies by removing either the data-level CL or the model-level CL.
-The results of ablation experiments are summarized in Table~\ref{ablation}.
-Notably, both curricula prove effective within the model and complement each other.
-Consequently, it is reasonable to incorporate a teacher transfer model that guides the student model during the initial stages of self-paced learning.

-In particular, model-level CL contributes more significantly than data-level CL.
-This observation is intuitive, as model-level CL plays a more significant role throughout the entire training process of the student model, whereas data-level CL is primarily involved in the initial stages of training the student model.
+The results are summarized in Table~\ref{ablation}.
+Model-level CL has a more significant impact than data-level CL.
+This is intuitive, as model-level CL influences the entire training process, while data-level CL primarily affects the early stages of student model training.

-Additionally, we compare the training time of models with and without TCL.
-The experimental results are presented in Table~\ref{tian}, where all models were trained for 50 epochs, and the time of models using TCL includes the time spent on training the teacher model and calculating the difficulty values for the student model.
+We also compare the training time of models with and without DCL.
+The experimental results in Table~\ref{ablation} show that all models were trained for 50 epochs.
+The training time for models using DCL includes the time spent on training the teacher model and calculating the difficulty values for the student model.
+The results indicate that DCL improves model performance and reduces training time by over 25\%.

-Analyzing the results, it becomes evident that TCL reduces training time significantly.
-This is because only selected data are involved in training during the model-level CL phase.
-Notably, TCL not only enhances model performance but also reduces training time for both models by over 20\%.